SymfonyCasts/vue/sfcasts/ep1/filtering-products.md

-The point is: filtering on the client-side *might* work in some simple cases... but most of the time, you'll probably want to perform a search on the server via an AJAX call.
+The point is: filtering on the client-side *might* work in some simple cases... but most of the time, you'll probably want to perform a search on the server via an Ajax call.
 Let's do that next!